 It is important to understand that at this moment there is no specific study in massage guns, but there are studies about the benefits of percussion or vibration therapy to treat and prevent DOMS (Delayed Onset Muscle Soreness), for example here and here .

-In fact there is a Swedish massage technique called “tapotement” that uses the same principle of percussion with hands.
+In fact, there is a Swedish massage technique called "tapotement"which employs the same principle of hand percussion.

 The first massage gun (Theragun) was designed by Jason Wersland, a chiropractor who was looking for a tool to help his own rehabilitation after a motorcycle accident.

 Therefore there is no specific study, but it can be considered that there is some science and study behind this type of device.
 It may seem that it is a new product that comes from Asia without having been given too much thought, but there is some indication of effectiveness.

 That's everything related to studies and science.
 My opinion?
 Here it comes.

 It all depends on what kind of discomfort or injury you have.
 The hands of a good experienced physiotherapist are irreplaceable.
 No massage therapy, no electrical therapy (Compex) or anything like that.
 If you have a serious injury or a major overload, forget about appliances and go to a professional.
 That professional will then use different tools (which can even be a massage gun), but there is a knowledge behind what he is doing.
 I emphasize it, if it is a serious and repetitive nuisance, go to a professional.

 But day-to-day and post-workout relaxation is something totally different.
 Unless you are a professional, you will not have a physio at your disposal after each workout.
 If you just want to relieve your muscles after daily training then the massage gun is a great ally.